RoboTeamBZU/WRO-RoboTeamBZU/README.md

 This repository embodies a practical and effective approach to the WRO Future Engineers challenge, demonstrating a clear understanding of autonomous systems integration through the strategic use of a simplified, yet powerful, sensor and actuator suite.

-This idea began as a theory, and we are striving to put it into practice with as few mistakes as possible.
+Finally this idea began as a theory, and we are striving to put it into practice with as few mistakes as possible.
 We sincerely wish everyone the best of success in the competition.